 Your interests.
 Your outcomes.
-That is what we’re all about.
-By the time people get to us they have usually been through the ringer.
-No preprogrammed, canned approaches here – instead, a plan designed specifically with you.
+That’s what we’re all about.
+By the time people get to us they have usually been through the wringer.
+No preprogrammed, canned approaches here – instead, psychotherapy and counseling designed specifically with you.
 In other words, you don’t simply get a therapist, you get an engaged, motivated, caring and experienced team working on what’s important to you.

-Julieann Myers, MSW, LCSW, MAC, EMDR, Approved EMDRIA Consultant and CSAT Certified
+Julieann Myers, MSW, LCSW, MAC, EMDR, Approved EMDRIA Consultant and CSAT Certified, RYT

 Katy Joy Freeman, LMFT, MB-EAT trainer, Certified Yoga and QiGong Instructor

 For over 20 years Katy Joy has been helping others improve their mood, self-care habits, and positive coping skills.
 She has worked with individuals, couples, families, and groups to promote well-being and personal empowerment.
 Katy Joy has success working with a variety of issues including Mood Disorders, Food Addiction and struggles with unregulated eating, Relapse Prevention, Divorce Support, Caregiver Stress, Grief and Loss, Stress Management, ADHD, Health Challenges, and issues related to managing Chronic Pain, Women’s Issues, PTSD, and Adjustment Issues.
 She specializes in incorporating Mindfulness Practices (including Mindfulness- Based Cognitive Behavioral Therapy, Principles of MB-EAT, and Mindful Movement).
 She integrates breath work, and meditation exercises to calm the nervous system and increase one’s ability to relax and flow with the rhythm of life.
 Her compassionate and non-judgmental approach assists others in improving their mental, physical, and emotional health.
 She provides a nurturing environment to gain awareness, insight, and tools to live a happier, healthier, and balanced life.